 Long/short credit strategies continue to benefit from improved fundamental conditions, even though spreads are likely to remain unchanged.
 Upside against call risk is limited, making selectivity key.

 Private equity returns remain solid year to date, with appreciation in unrealized values and attractive cash returns driven by strong initial public offering (IPO) and M&A activity.
-With rates remaining low and exit activity still high, robust conditions in the private equity market are continuing.
+With rates remaining low and exit activity still high, robust conditions continue.

-Initial yields on property remain attractive globally relative to sovereign yields, while spreads offer a margin of safety should interest rates increase more than expected.
+Initial yields on property remain attractive globally relative to sovereign yields.
 To mitigate the risk of rising rates, we recommend underweighting long-duration leased assets and overweighting pro-cyclical property sectors.

-Healthy investor demand for infrastructure is being sustained by stable cash flows and growth prospects in the asset class.
-The potential for rising interest rates presents a challenge for slower-growth utility companies.
-On the other hand, energy companies are experiencing secular growth, which offsets the risk of rising rates.
+Healthy investor demand is being sustained by stable cash flows and perceived growth prospects.
+The potential for rising interest rates presents a challenge for slower-growth utility companies but energy companies are experiencing secular growth.

 There are interesting opportunities for longer-term strategies particularly within activism, certain elements of structured credit, insurance-linked assets, secondaries, regulatory capital arbitrage and direct lending.